bahamat/cf-primer/cf-primer.md

           attribute1 => "value",
           attribute2 => name;

-All of the attributes together are called the **body** of the promise (as in "the body of an e-mail").
 Attributes are separated by *commas*.
 Each promise ends with a *semi-colon*.

 # Anatomy of a Promise